Kyza/wallpaper_engine_xwayland/README.md

 Be sure to keep your performance settings reasonable.

-### Wallpaper Engine UI is black.

-It's the same case with missing/incorrect cursors.

-If you need to change Wallpaper Engine settings open it through Steam.

 ### Why is this useful?

 The reimplementations of Wallpaper Engine have imperfect rendering and featuresets.